 We are unaware of any professional medical society that recommends population-based screening for thyroid cancer.
-Although the 2015 ATA Management Guidelines for Adult Patients with Thyroid Nodules and Differentiated Thyroid Cancer does not address population-based screening, it does state that there is insufficient evidence to support screening persons with a family history of follicular cell-derived differentiated thyroid cancer.
-To date, South Korea appears to be the only country in the world that regularly practices asymptomatic thyroid cancer screening using ultrasound; this practice happened opportunistically as an "add-on" option for persons undergoing sanctioned screening through an organized cancer screening program initiated in 1999.47
+Although 2015 ATA management guidelines for adult patients with thyroid nodules and differentiated thyroid cancer do not address population-based screening, they do state that there is insufficient evidence to support screening in persons with a family history of follicular cell-derived, differentiated thyroid cancer.
+To date, South Korea appears to be the only country in the world that regularly practices asymptomatic thyroid cancer screening using ultrasound; this practice happened opportunistically as an "add-on" option for persons undergoing sanctioned screening through an organized cancer screening program initiated in 1999.